 For friendly advice without obligation, please call Keith Batten FRICS on

-For friendly advice without obligation, please call Chris on
+For friendly advice without obligation, please call us on

 Chris undertakes surveys and valuations on period and modern residential properties, including houses, bungalows and flats for property buyers.